ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/taxonomyentryassignmentfield.md

 #### Validation

-The Field Type validates if all Taxonomy Entries from the value are assigned to the configured taxonomy.
+The field type validates if all Taxonomy Entries from the value are assigned to the configured taxonomy.

 #### Settings